 by Babu G. Ranganathan

-In 1 Timothy 1:19-20 Paul tells us that certain Christians who committed apostasy will remain saved but not escape judgment here on Earth.
-Paul says, in the passage, that he delivered Hymenaeus and Alexander, who had shipwrecked their faith (committed apostasy), to Satan so that that THEY WILL LEARN NOT TO BLASPHEME.
-The Apostle is saying that they would come again to repentance because they would learn not to blaspheme.
+In 1 Timothy 1:19-20 Paul tells us that certain Christians who committed apostasy will remain saved but not escape judgment here in this world.
+Paul says, in the passage, that he delivered Hymenaeus and Alexander, who had shipwrecked their faith (committed apostasy), to Satan so that that "THEY WILL LEARN NOT TO BLASPHEME."
+The Apostle is saying that these men would come again to repentance because they would learn not to blaspheme.
 God will use Satan to discipline them, and God only disciplines His true children.
 God leaves reprobates alone!

 In Hebrews 6, the Apostle was telling certain Christians that they were in danger of their hearts becoming so hardened that they would not be able to repent before they are judged.
 The Apostle gives an example towards the end of Hebrews 6 of how land that does not bear fruit will be burned of its weeds, thorns, etc. The land itself will not be destroyed and may afterwards become profitable to produce fruit.
 The Jews were known, in ancient times, to burn land that only produced weeds, thorns, etc, so that it may be used afresh again.
 Obviously, the use of the word "land" represents Christians (believers).

-Our position in Christ is forever secured by the one-time act of faith in Christ, but our sanctification or being saved (condition) requires our continued faith in Christ.
+Our position (justification) before God is forever secured by a one-time act of faith in Christ, but our sanctification (our present condition of being saved) requires continued faith in Christ.
 Let’s look at it another way.
 We are justified only once by our faith in Christ (when we once received Him as our personal Lord and Savior).
 We don’t keep getting justified.
-We don’t keep receiving Christ as our Savior, but our sanctification (becoming Christ like in our lives) is an on-going process of salvation.
+We don’t keep receiving Christ as our Savior.
+Receiving Christ as our Savior was based on a one-time act of faith, but our sanctification (becoming Christ-like in our lives) is an on-going process of salvation.
 The sanctification process of our salvation requires continuing in faith.

 I truly hope all will read my article "Understanding God and Predestination" at: